tiashaj/CodePathiOS/README.md

 ## Notes

 Challenges:

--understanding difference between 'Any' and 'AnyObject' sender parameter in calculateTip function -accessing and applying actions from right click menu on elements of the UI
+*understanding difference between 'Any' and 'AnyObject' sender parameter in calculateTip function

+*accessing and applying actions from right click menu on elements of the UI

 ## License